-REGENCY is organized as a corporation under the laws of the State of Florida and PACIFIC RETAIL is organized as a REIT under the laws of the State of Maryland.
-As a Florida corporation, REGENCY is subject to the Florida Act, which is a general corporation statute dealing with a wide variety of matters, including election, tenure, duties, liabilities and indemnification of directors and officers, dividends and other distributions, meetings and voting rights of shareholders, and extraordinary actions, such as amendments to the charter, mergers, sales of all or substantially all of the assets and dissolution.
-As a Maryland REIT, PACIFIC RETAIL is governed by the Maryland REIT Law and certain other provisions of the Annotated Code of Maryland.
+Regency is organized as a corporation under the laws of the State of Florida and Pacific Retail is organized as a REIT under the laws of the State of Maryland.
+As a Florida corporation, Regency is subject to the Florida Act, which is a general corporation statute dealing with a wide variety of matters, including election, tenure, duties, liabilities and indemnification of directors and officers, dividends and other distributions, meetings and voting rights of shareholders, and extraordinary actions, such as amendments to the charter, mergers, sales of all or substantially all of the assets and dissolution.
+As a Maryland REIT, Pacific Retail is governed by the Maryland REIT Law and certain other provisions of the Annotated Code of Maryland.
 The Maryland REIT Law covers some of the same matters covered by the Florida Act, including liabilities of the trust, shareholders, trustees and officers, amendment of the declaration of trust, and mergers of a REIT with other entities.
 The Maryland REIT Law specifically incorporates certain provisions of the Maryland Act, which governs corporations organized under the laws of Maryland.
 There are many matters that are addressed in the Florida Act that are not dealt with in the Maryland REIT Law, and it is the general practice of Maryland REITs to address some of these matters through provisions in the declaration of trust.

-Certain differences between (1) the Florida Act and the Maryland REIT Law and (2) the REGENCY Amended and Restated Articles of Incorporation (the "REGENCY Articles") and bylaws and the PACIFIC RETAIL Second Amended and Restated Declaration of Trust, as amended (the "PACIFIC RETAIL Declaration") and bylaws are discussed below.
-However, the discussion of the comparative rights of shareholders of REGENCY and shareholders of PACIFIC RETAIL set forth below does not purport to be complete and is subject to and qualified in its entirety by reference to the Florida Act and the Maryland REIT Law and also to the REGENCY Articles and bylaws and to the PACIFIC RETAIL Declaration and bylaws.
-Copies of the REGENCY Articles and bylaws have been filed as exhibits to the registration statement filed by REGENCY of which this Joint Proxy Statement and Prospectus is a part.
+Certain differences between (1) the Florida Act and the Maryland REIT Law and (2) the Regency Amended and Restated Articles of Incorporation (the "Regency Articles") and bylaws and the Pacific Retail Second Amended and Restated Declaration of Trust, as amended (the "Pacific Retail Declaration") and bylaws are discussed below.
+However, the discussion of the comparative rights of shareholders of Regency and shareholders of Pacific Retail set forth below does not purport to be complete and is subject to and qualified in its entirety by reference to the Florida Act, the Maryland REIT Law and the Maryland Act, as well as to the Regency Articles and bylaws and to the Pacific Retail Declaration and bylaws.
+Copies of the Regency Articles and bylaws have been filed as exhibits to the registration statement filed by Regency of which this Joint Proxy Statement and Prospectus is a part.